St Charles’ Catholic Primary School

 - Develop an increasingly wide knowledge of vocabulary and grammar Use fluent, legible and speedy handwriting

 At St Charles’ Catholic Primary School, spelling is a crucial part of our curriculum.
 All children from Reception to Year 6 are provided with many opportunities to develop and apply their spelling skills across the curriculum.
+From Year 2 pupils will access the Read Write Inc. Spelling programme.

 To spell effectively pupils will: